 Element 3 – Availability on the date of the Hearing

 In the majority of the cases that we have worked on – we rarely get called upon to be present for an examination of our submissions.
-However it is vital that the 3D visualisation representative is available on the day of the hearing in case there is reason for the Tribunal members to get in touch with them.
+However, it is vital that the 3D visualisation representative is available on the day of the hearing in case there is a reason for the Tribunal members to get in touch with them.

-In summary the main purpose for this article was to emphasise and clarify the dates of submission of 3D renders and the Statement of Evidence reports.
+In summary, the main purpose of this article was to emphasise and clarify the dates of submission of 3D renders and the Statement of Evidence reports.
 The updated practice notes set out a very clear direction of how these must be presented to the Tribunal and I would encourage you to review them prior to instructing your chosen 3D visualisation suppliers so everyone is clear on what is required.

 To your development success,